top of page

 When the 18th century villas were demolished to lay out the new Ruskin Park in 1906, a sundial with inscription was placed at the location of the Benecke’s house, paid for by the Benecke family.
 It commemorated Mendelssohn’s visit and composition with the words ‘Here stood the house where Mendelssohn wrote the Spring Song, 1842’.
 The bronze sundial was scored with a part-notation of the music.
 The terracotta base was decorated with Tudor roses.

 The Mendelssohn sundial was in very poor condition.
 The bronze sundial with its inscription is missing and the terracotta base has severe cracks and has been subject to poor-quality cement repairs.
 Heritage of London Trust and Lambeth Council joined forces to restore this base.
 The surface cement or mortar from past repairs was removed and missing material replaced with lime mortar.
-The conserved structure was treated with a biocide and a replacement of the original bronze sundial was created based on surviving records and images.
+A replacement of the original bronze sundial was created based on surviving records and images.

 The sundial stands in its new position inside the walled garden.